How Much You Need to Live in Mexico as an Expat in 2022

 The cost of rent differs significantly between each city.
 Rent a house in Guanajuato is at least USD1,000 a month.

-The average monthly rent for a furnished, one-bedroom apartment is around USD451 in one of the affordable areas.
-Finding such an apartment in a more upscale neighborhood can cost you about USD772 per month.
+The average monthly rent for a furnished, one-bedroom apartment is around US$250 in one of the affordable areas.
+Renting an apartment in a more upscale neighborhood could cost you about US$772 per month.

-You should have a checklist of what you’re looking for when searching for a place to live as well.
-You’re likely to get a nice house with wifi and air conditioning at an affordable rate.
+You should have a checklist of what you’re looking for when searching for a place to live.
+You’re likely to get a nice house with wifi and air conditioning at an affordable price.

-Moreover, the houses and apartments have fully furnished kitchens, so, you don’t have to worry about buying appliances.
+Some of the houses and apartments come with fully furnished kitchens, so you don’t have to worry about buying appliances.
+It’s important to check these features because they’re not always included, and you might have to purchase them yourself.

 Other helpful links: